 When do we share personal data?

-We share relevant information with other players playing in the ensemble (not always Simon, Rachel, Olly, Kate and Ivan) once a booking has been made and the players have been fixed.
+We share relevant information with other players playing in the ensemble (not always Kate, Rachel and Ivan) once a booking has been made and the players have been fixed.
 If the booking officer is not available for a particular performance, the booking form/ or copy, which has on it a contact name and number for the day in question, may be passed on to another player in the ensemble and be returned to the booking officer /copy destroyed afterwards.

 Where do we store and process personal data?